 Precision is the measure of mutual agreement among individual measurements of the same property.
 For purposes of the precision assessment in this application, we are looking at FRM to FRM collocated precision (i.e., FRM to continuous FEM collocated precision information is not included).
-Each PQAO operating an FRM as a primary monitor will have at least one site with FRM to FRM collocated FRMs, and thus there may not be any data in this part of the assessment.
+Each PQAO operating an FRM as a primary monitor will have at least one site with FRM to FRM collocation.
+PQAOs that utilize continuous FEMs for all of their primary monitors are not expected to have collocated FRMs, and thus there may not be any data in this part of the assessment.